Prompt

 Use appropriate null/undefined handling techniques based on the context to prevent runtime errors.
-Be mindful of the distinction between `null` and `undefined` in TypeScript, as they behave differently and affect type safety.
+Be mindful of the distinction between null and undefined in TypeScript, as they behave differently and affect type safety.

 For accessing potentially undefined nested properties:

-) for succinct null-safe property accessget()
+?.) for succinct null-safe property access - Consider lodash’s

-when the absence of a value needs explicit representation// AVOID: Unnecessary null checks when types guarantee non-null
+// AVOID: Unnecessary null checks when types guarantee non-null

 title={title?.toString()} // Not needed if title is always defined